by (her daughter)

 children.
 She was a teenager when her brother Bill was born and she sometimes

 felt like she was his second mother.
-She grew up in Roanoke, Virginia, and in
+She grew up in

 a small town on the Virginia/West Virginia border.
 Her father was an